vuejs/apollo/packages/docs/data/fragments.md

 # Fragments

-A [GraphQL fragment](http://graphql.org/learn/queries/#fragments) is a reusable set of fields that can be shared across multiple queries and mutations.
-Fragments are especially useful for [colocating data requirements](#colocating-fragments) with components.
+A [GraphQL fragment](http://graphql.org/learn/queries/#fragments) is a reusable set of fields you can spread into multiple queries and mutations.
+They are especially useful for [colocating data requirements](#colocating-fragments) with the components that render them.

-## Defining Fragments
+## Defining fragments

-Define a fragment on a specific type:
+Define a fragment on a specific GraphQL type:

 ```ts
 const USER_FRAGMENT = gql`